stevenmoraleszeta/timer-and-chill-prototype/README.md

 - Click the **sun/moon button** in the header to toggle between day and night modes
 - The interface will smoothly transition between themes

+### Changing Language
+- Click the **globe button** (🌐) in the header to switch between English and Spanish
+- The app automatically detects your browser's language on first visit
+- Your language preference is saved and will be remembered

 ## 🚀 Deployment

 ### Recommended Platforms